LGBTQ Safe From Job Discrimination, Says Supreme Court

 This new case was Gerald Lynn Bostock v.
 Clayton County, Georgia.
 The question was whether the prohibition against sex-based discrimination covered LGBTQ employees.

-The court’s four liberal justices were joined by Chief Justice John Roberts and conservative Justice Neil Gorsuch in their 6-3 majority, determining that LGBTQ workers are protected.
-Gender identity and sexual orientation are included within the federal prohibition of workplace sex discrimination, said the court.
+The court’s four liberal justices were joined by Chief Justice John Roberts and conservative Justice Neil Gorsuch in their 6-3 majority, determining that LGBTQ workers are a protected class

 What To Do If You Experience LGBTQ Job Discrimination